Cruise Ship Accident Attorneys Handling Worldwide Accident Lawsuits

 Another case handled by our firm involved a victim of a severe diving injury in an onboard swimming pool.
 In this case, our client was paralyzed after diving into a shallow pool.
 Our attorneys argued that the pool lacked depth markers and “no diving” signs.
 We also demonstrated that the cruise line encouraged alcohol consumption, leading to our client’s intoxication and encouraging risky behavior.
 We settled this case for an undisclosed sum to the satisfaction of our client.
 Often, legal action in cases such as this spur change within the cruise ship industry, which routinely fails to enforce practical safety measures.

-What are Common Causes of Cruise Ship Accidents and Injuries?
+What Are Common Causes of Cruise Ship Injuries and Accidents?

 Cruise ship injuries may result from the negligence of anyone associated with the vessel, including the cruise line, equipment manufacturer, crewmembers and even fellow passengers.
 Some of the most common causes of cruise ship accidents and injuries include: